amsee01/JARS/README.md

 #### *SAFE ROADS, HAPPY FAMILIES*

-JARS is a smart jacket developed with the intention of tremendously improving road safety
-while improving visibility of a two wheeler rider on the road with a wearable that is both
-fashionable and affordable.
-The jacket looks much like any windcheater, but inside it is a
-powerful AVR core that provides the user with a plethora of extra functionality.
-These
-functions improve safety of motorcyclists in several aspects:
+JARS is a smart jacket developed with the intention of tremendously improving road safety while improving visibility of a two wheeler rider on the road with a wearable that is both fashionable and affordable.
+The jacket looks much like any windcheater, but inside it is a powerful AVR core that provides the user with a plethora of extra functionality.
+These functions improve safety of motorcyclists in several aspects:

 -   Enhanced visibility and attention on the road from the co drivers
 -   Human tendency to forget to turn on and off the indicators
 -   Over speeding
 -   Auto navigation and many more possibilities

-Powered by Atmel ATMega 32U4, an SMT microprocessor, the prototype jacket had been
-developed using the Arduino Lilypad Wearable Platform, and is equipped with a mobile app
-makes use of Google Maps Application program interfaces (APIs) for control of its advanced
+Powered by Atmel ATMega 32U4, an SMT microprocessor, the prototype jacket had been developed using the Arduino Lilypad Wearable Platform, and is equipped with a mobile app makes use of Google Maps Application program interfaces (APIs) for control of its advanced functionality.
-functionality.

-JARS  **Auto Indicators function**  allows it to automatically toggle indicator lights mounted
-strategically on the back of jacket to attract attention of busy co drivers on the road.
-The
-mobile app ensures that indicators turn on 60m before a turn approaches and automatically
-switch off once turn completed, eliminating the human error in switching on and off the
-indicators manually.
-Turn indicators’ status also flash on driver’s arm ensuring that he
-knows which indicator is on.
-A manual button is provided on each of the gloves for manual
-control as and when required.
+JARS  **Auto Indicators function**  allows it to automatically toggle indicator lights mounted strategically on the back of jacket to attract attention of busy co drivers on the road.
+The mobile app ensures that indicators turn on 60m before a turn approaches and automatically switch off once turn completed, eliminating the human error in switching on and off the indicators manually.
+Turn indicators’ status also flash on driver’s arm ensuring that he knows which indicator is on.
+A manual button is provided on each of the gloves for manual control as and when required.

 JARS also includes  **Over speed warning lights**  on the right arm.
-It warns the rider whenever
-his/her speed crosses the safe speed limits by continuously flashing a row of LEDS so that
-he/she can slow down before the situation goes out of hand.
+It warns the rider whenever his/her speed crosses the safe speed limits by continuously flashing a row of LEDS so that he/she can slow down before the situation goes out of hand.

-JARS also provides a safe and easy way for a biker to navigate to an unknown destination
-without the hassle of handling a phone and risking an accident.
+JARS also provides a safe and easy way for a biker to navigate to an unknown destination without the hassle of handling a phone and risking an accident.

-All the components in JARS except the detachable Bluetooth module and battery are
-washable!
-Components have been stitched to the Jacket using wearable, washable
-conductive thread.
-Costing about 13 00 INR at prototype stage, this safety model can be sewed on all sort of
-fabrics and clothing, making it a flexible option to sew it to your T shirts/shirts/ pull overs
-and hence customize your needs.
-Further work is underway to include an alcohol sensor under the jacket collar so that person
-is warned that they are not sober enough to drink, and thus can arrange for an alternate
-means of transport.
-I am also working on consolidating over speeding/Drunk driving data
-through Mobile App to create a log of activities for the Rider.
+All the components in JARS except the detachable Bluetooth module and battery are washable!
+Components have been stitched to the Jacket using wearable, washable conductive threadCosting about 13 00 INR at prototype stage, this safety model can be sewed on all sort of fabrics and clothing, making it a flexible option to sew it to your T shirts/shirts/ pull overs and hence customize your needsFurther work is underway to include an alcohol sensor under the jacket collar so that person is warned that they are not sober enough to drink, and thus can arrange for an alternate means of transport.
+I am also working on consolidating over speeding/Drunk driving data through Mobile App to create a log of activities for the Rider.

 **Life doesn’t have reset button.
 Drive safe with JARS (A JACKET AUTOMATION FOR RIDER’s  SAFETY)**
 ### Origin of the thought-­‐ Snapshot of my Research